 …

+AutoFilter – A SpreadsheetML document state in which only certain rows are displayed, determined via filter criteria applied to the columns.

 …

 18.3.2.7 filterColumn (AutoFilter Column)

 The filterColumn collection identifies a particular column in the AutoFilter range and specifies filter information that has been applied to this column.
 If a column in the AutoFilter range has no criteria specified, then there is no corresponding filterColumn collection expressed for that column.